Coronado High School (Arizona): Notable alumni

+Jon Talton, Seattle Times columnist, former columnist for the Arizona Republic, executive business editor of the Charlotte Observer, assistant managing editor/business of the Cincinnati Enquirer, assistant business editor of the Rocky Mountain News, and novelist.

 Filming location

 In the late 1980s, Coronado was used as a film location as a less-expensive alternative to filming in California.
 It was used as the high school that Bill and Ted attended in Bill and Ted's Excellent Adventure, although the high school in the movie was named San Dimas High School (San Dimas was actually the site of the Bill & Ted sequel).
 The movie finale (Bill and Ted's final on-stage report with historical figures) was filmed in Coronado's auditorium which was torn down for remodeling in 2006.

 Disney used the school twice, as Coronado was the site of filming for ABC's Not Quite Human, a film featuring Jay Underwood, Robyn Lively and Alan Thicke.
 Another movie, Just Perfect (featuring Jennie Garth), was filmed for the Mickey Mouse Club in 1989.
 The final football game shown in the movie was actually between Coronado's varsity and junior varsity teams.

 The 1985 movie Just One of the Guys, starring Joyce Hyser, was filmed at the now-demolished Scottsdale High School as well as at Coronado High School.

 Scenes for the made-for-TV movie "Down Will Come Baby" starring Meredith Baxter was filmed on the campus in 1998.